-When thinking about Jerusalem, one will inevitably imagine the shiny golden dome of the Dome of the Rock, the ancient Old City with centuries-old churches, and the famed Jerusalem stone that is the highlight of most buildings.
-But Jerusalem’s architecture is as vast and diverse as its history, and the city is filled with an incredible array of buildings that will thrill and inspire architecture enthusiasts, from the most amateur to the most advanced.
-Here is a list of ten of the most beautiful architectural wonders in Jerusalem.
+From the shiny, golden Dome of the Rock to the ancient Old City with its centuries-old churches, the architecture of Jerusalem is as vast and diverse as its history.
+Certainly, the city is filled with an incredible array of buildings that will thrill and inspire architecture enthusiasts, from the amateurs to the most advanced.
+Here are the most beautiful architectural wonders in Jerusalem.

 Dome of the Rock